 The Commercial Appraisal division is primarily responsible for collecting, processing, and maintaining sales and income information that is used in the valuation process.
-After the information is processed and verified, the sales and income information is entered into and stored in database tables.
-The database tables are integrated within the valuation models.
-The information is easily accessible for the appraisers to use in the sale model building and calibration process, edit process, informal discussions, and appraisal review board hearings.
+The information is easily accessible for the appraisers to use in the sale model building and calibration process, edit process, informal discussions, and Appraisal Review Board hearings.
 Land sales data is processed and posted to appraisal maps which are also accessible.
+Commercial appraisers are also given the task of completing a field review for all permits issued in their designated area.

-The Commercial department is responsible for updating and maintaining the commercial classification manual.
-This process includes the periodic review and calibration of various cost and depreciation tables, monitoring and implementing new or revised appraisal methods and techniques in order to stay proficient with current appraisal technique and maintain compliance with USPAP Standard Six.
+The Commercial division is responsible for updating and maintaining the commercial classification manual.
+This process includes the periodic review and calibration of various cost and depreciation tables, monitoring and implementing new or revised appraisal methods and techniques in order to stay proficient with current appraisal technique and maintain compliance with USPAP.
 An extensive resource library is maintained and includes commercial real estate and financial publications, published survey data, on-line appraisal data sources, appraisal educational textbooks and software, periodicals and journals, comptroller's reports and various other resources to assist the appraisal process.